CDCH takes part in Rabbit Awareness Week

 Avoid unwanted pregnancies

-Neutering your rabbits prevents unwanted litters, protects against diseases affecting reproductive organs and can help to strengthen relationships between bonded pairs.
+Neutering helps prevent unwanted litters, protects against reproductive diseases, and can improve bonds between rabbits.

-Female rabbits can be spayed from four to five months, whereas males can be castrated from ten weeks old.
-Care must be taken with males however, as they can remain fertile for up to six weeks post op.
+Females can be spayed from 4–5 months, and males castrated from 10 weeks, though males may remain fertile for up to six weeks post-op.

 Healthy diet